acd-engine/jupyterbook/_sources/ivy_2_1_overview_acdea.md

 * The specific content details of the record.

-* The one-dimentional related records of the particular record refer to its direct connections to other records within the same level.
+* The one-dimensional related records of the particular record refer to its direct connections to other records within the same level.
 This feature provides easier access to the one-dimensional relationship network of a particular record, while all relationship records can be found in the relationship level.

-The content detail summary of each level are described as follows:
+The content detail summary of each level is described as follows:

 - **Person Level**: representing individuals who are relevant to the cultural data.